 Economics versus Health: There is Always a Price

 The complexity of interactions and time delay before oral toxins express noticeable symptoms compared to fast-acting venom work well for the institution of dentistry and dental insurance companies, but it does not work for you.
 You know institutions are by nature invested in the status quo.
-The insurance industry’s business model is no different from most other business models – it values the bottom line over robust health.
+The insurance industry’s business model is no different from most other business models It often values the bottom line over robust health.

 The two lab reports in this Dental DNA Labs file are but two examples of DNA sequenced microbial profiles found in the jawbone socket of an extracted root canal treated tooth and in cavitations.
 The root canal treated tooth showed no clinical or physical signs of failing.
-These interesting lab reports also connect the pathogens with their waste products’ target tissues.
+These interesting lab reports also connect the pathogens with their waste products? target tissues.

 What is a Root Canal?